 The temperature dependence of the Rashba-split conduction and valence bands of BiTeI, BiTeBr, and BiTeCl is shown in Fig. 2.
-The contributions from electronphonon coupling and thermal expansion are plotted separately, showing that their effect is similar in magnitude.
+The contributions from electron-phonon coupling and thermal expansion are plotted separately, showing that their effect is similar in magnitude.
 The combination of both effects leads to the overall temperature dependence.
-The bands are referenced with respect to the lowest conduction-band state at the A-point in BiTeI and BiTeBr, and to the lowest conduction-band state at the Γ -point in BiTeCl.
-We also emphasize that the k-space region shown in Fig. 2 only covers about 10% of the Brillouin-zone dimensions.
+The bands are referenced with respect to the lowest conduction-band state at the A point in BiTeI and BiTeBr, and to the lowest conduction-band state at the $\Gamma$ point in BiTeCl.
+The k-space region shown in Fig. 2 only covers about 10% of the Brillouinzone dimensions.